Truth delivered daily

-North Carolina receives two COVID-19 vaccines from manufacturers Pfizer and Moderna.
+North Carolina receives three COVID-19 vaccines from manufacturers Pfizer, Moderna and Johnson & Johnson.
 State officials receive a federal allocation amount every Tuesday and have until Friday each week to direct where doses should be delivered.

 Federal vaccination programs are not included in the state allocation.
 Vaccines are distributed through pharmacy partners such as CVS, Walgreens and federally-supported vaccine mass distribution sites.

 The following map shows distribution and administration of first doses to providers by county as of March 29, 2021.
 Hover over a county to see the number of doses allocated to the county and the number of recipients of the first dose in the county.

 Some counties may show administration in excess of their allocation because administration is documented by recipient’s county of residence.
 Individuals are permitted to receive the vaccine in any county, not only their county of residence.
 Not included are 5,941 North Carolinians missing county information and 56,855 out-of-state individuals missing residential information, per NC DHHS data.

 Administration data may lag by 72 hours, according to the NC Department of Health and Human Services.
 Allocation data is updated weekly, and this map includes state allocations through the week of March 29.